Some types of living arrangements aren’t covered by tenancy law.

 - funded (wholly or partly) by a government department, or

-- provided under the Special Needs Grants Programme(external link) — Work and Income website.
+Special Needs Grants Programme(external link) — Work and Income

 Providers of transitional and emergency housing will still be able to opt in to all or parts of the Act by agreeing in writing with the tenant about which parts will apply.

-If a residential tenancy isn’t one of types mentioned above or in section 5 of the Act, then it’s most likely covered by the Act.
+If a residential tenancy isn’t one of the types mentioned above or in section 5 of the Act, then it’s most likely covered by the Act.

 Who tenancy law protects has information about who is covered by the Act.